-The digital transformation through the use of new technologies such as Artificial Intelligence (AI), Cloud, Robotic Process Automation, Data Analytics is the main evolutionary scenario that characterises and will increasingly characterise the labour market.
+The digital transformation through the use of new technologies such as Artificial Intelligence (AI), Cloud, Robotic Process Automation, Data Analytics is the main evolutionary scenario that characterizes and will increasingly characterize the labour market.

 The topic is one of the most debated: philosophers, scientists, linguists and economists have been discussing for years the progress of robotic systems, which are now able to compete with human capabilities in many respects.